Bunyod16/Bunyod16/README.md

 <img src="https://media.giphy.com/media/tHLc67Fj7A9iVFoNmB/giphy.gif">

-I'm Bunyod a high school graduate with a passion for coding.
+I'm Bunyod, a high school graduate with a passion for coding.

-Currently a cadet at 42 Kuala-Lumpur working to gain skill sets for the industry.
+Currently a cadet at 42 Kuala-Lumpur, working to gain skill sets for the industry.

 ## You may find me at: